-A. If there is a drainage issue/problem on a site that has to do with the storm drainage system, best management practices or is discharge too much storm water or water that does not appear to meet water quality standards the owner must let the municipality or designee onto the property to inspect the system.
+A. If there is a drainage issue/problem on the site that has to do with the storm drainage system, best management practices, or discharge of too much storm water or water that does not appear to meet water quality standards, the owner shall allow the municipality or designee onto the property to inspect the system.